 Considered to be the final stage in story writing format, a logical or decisive conclusion is where the story ends.
 It elucidates upon the resolution of the conflict that you introduced as well as explores what your character learnt from the situational conflict or how they emerged from it.
 Often many stories do not have an ending but leave the reader in bewilderment with the promise of continuing with the next part and this tactic is referred to as a cliffhanger.

 How to Write a Story?

 While the commonly followed story writing format has been elaborated above, there are no certain and specific rules that one needs to follow while carving out an interesting story.
-To help you create an appealing and engaging story, we have recommended a general process you can follow:
+Writers generally start the process by searching for story-writing topics and ideas.
+To help you create an appealing and engaging story, we have recommended a general process you can follow.